AdrianKriger/osm_LoD1_3DCityModel/districts/README.md

 &nbsp;

-*use with caution; I am experiencing challenges handeling exceptions (buildings as nodes, without tags, etc.) and haven't been able to properly put this through its paces:
+*use with caution; I am experiencing challenges handeling exceptions (buildings as nodes, without tags, etc. ~ [issue #8](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/issues/8)) and haven't been able to properly put this through its paces:
 06-01-2022*